Accounting for data heterogeneity in integrative analysis and prediction methods: An application to Chronic Obstructive Pulmonary Disease: Conclusion

 HIP has some limitations warranting further research.
-First, the tuning range for $\lambda_\xi$ and $\lambda_g$ is not determined by the data, so the tuning range may need to be adjusted to attain optimal sparsity.
+First, the number of variables to be kept for the subset model refit has to be specified.
+In simulations where this value is known, performance is very good, but the truth will not be known in applied settings.
+Users could look at plots of the weights from the $\hat{\bm B}^{d,s}$ to see how many variables seem to have large weights.
+We also found that if there were some splits where the train MSEs were very small but test MSEs very large, i.e., evidence of overfitting that more variables needed to be retained.
+Second, the tuning range for $\lambda_\xi$ and $\lambda_g$ is not determined by the data, so the tuning range may need to be adjusted to attain optimal sparsity.
 This can be done with an optional parameter in the code.
-Second, the number of latent components, $K$, needs to be specified.
-We provide two methods of selecting this value, but it is impossible to know the correct value of $K$ in applied analyses, and it may differ by data view.
+Additionally, the number of components, $K$, needs to be specified.
+Although the truth can never be known, we provide an automatic method to select $K$ and discuss other options in the supplemental material.
+Future research should explore the possibility that $K$ may differ by data view.
 Finally, HIP is limited to cross-sectional data, but future work could extend it to accommodate longitudinal data to determine whether trends in some outcome vary by subgroup.
 Despite these limitations, HIP advances statistical methods for joint association and prediction of multi-view data, and the encouraging simulation and real data findings motivate further applications.